Skip to main content

 How Some People Use Biomagnetism Around Long-Term Pain

-In a biomagnetism session, the practitioner performs an assessment and then places magnets on specific point combinations (pairs) associated with the person's overall pattern.
+In a biomagnetism session, the pro performs an assessment and then places magnets on specific point combinations (pairs) associated with the person's overall pattern.
 The client remains fully clothed and usually rests quietly while the magnets are in place.

 Safety First: Biomagnetism Is Complementary Only

-Frequently Asked Questions
+Often Asked Questions

 Can biomagnetism cure chronic pain?